Using Ibuprofen and Acetaminophen Together: A Pharmacist Explains

 What is a Fever?

 A fever is an elevation in core body temperature.
-A temperature greater than 100.4°F (38°C) is classified as a fever, although the method of taking the temperature (forehead, under the tongue, armpit) impacts this number slightly.
+A temperature greater than 100.4°F (38°C) is classified as a fever.

-An infection usually causes fever, although it could be from overheating (in newborns), vaccines, or sometimes by an unknown cause.
+Infection is the most common cause of fever, although it could be from overheating (especially in newborns), vaccines, certain medical conditions, or sometimes for an unknown reason.

-Fever doesn't always need to be treated in children.
-In kids older than 6 months, you can feel reasonably confident that a fever is OK if they're otherwise comfortable.
+Fever doesn't always require treatment in children.
+In healthy kids older than 3 months, you can feel reasonably confident that a fever is OK if they're otherwise comfortable and able to drink water.
 It's a sign that the body is fighting off an infection and can help the immune response.
-However, you should contact your pediatrician for guidance with a fever in babies younger than 6 months or children of any age with a very high or prolonged fever.

-Fever is usually an urgent situation in babies younger than 3 months, and your child should be evaluated promptly.
+Fever is usually urgent in babies younger than 3 months, and your child should be evaluated promptly.

-A fever should be treated when it's causing too much pain for your child to drink, eat, and rest comfortably.
-When my baby was struggling with RSV and COVID last fall, he had a fever of 102-103°F degrees for days.
+A fever should be treated in healthy children when it's causing too much pain for your child to drink, eat, and rest comfortably.
+When my baby was struggling with RSV and COVID, he had a fever of 102-103°F for days.

 We used fever-reducing techniques and medications to help him get comfortable, which in turn slowed down his work of breathing and helped him drink fluids.
 This particular fever was super stubborn, so in consultation with the pediatrician, I elected to alternate between acetaminophen and ibuprofen.